 Acrobatics under domes, courtly dance in the castle, cocktails under dinosaurs - in the Long Night of Museums, a lot is different than in normal museum life.
 Doors open that are otherwise closed, interesting guests come, and anyone who wants to can dance, draw, try a quiz and much more.
 Musical entertainment, snacks and drinks are also provided in many places.

 Between 70 and 80 museums take part in this very special evening - the world-famous houses on Museum Island as well as museums in the countryside, art houses and technology museums, planetariums and castles.
 Berliners in particular take this opportunity to finally get to know some of their museums.
 With offers for children and guided tours in English, the Long Night has something to offer everyone.
-Shuttle buses on several routes bring night owls right to the doors of the museums.

 The Long Night of Museums is a Berlin invention.
 It was held here for the first time in 1997, and now every major city has its museum night.
-Even after twenty years, the Berlin Long Night of Museums reinvents itself every year and surprises its fans as well as new visitors.
-It always takes place on the last Saturday in August from 6 p.m. to 2 a.m. and is jointly organized by the museums and the state-owned society Kulturprojekte Berlin.
+Even after twenty-five years, the Berlin Long Night of Museums reinvents itself every year and surprises its fans as well as new visitors.
+It takes place on the last Saturday in August from 6 p.m. to 2 a.m. and is jointly organized by the museums and the state-owned society Kulturprojekte Berlin.